Frequently Asked Questions

 • Vitamin & Nutrient Testing: Identifies deficiencies in essential vitamins and minerals for brain function.

-Functional & Metabolic Psychiatry Lab Testing
+Metabolic Psychiatry & Specialty Lab Testing

 • Adrenal & Stress Hormone Testing: Measures cortisol patterns and adrenal function to evaluate stress response.

-• Sex Hormone Testing: Evaluates levels of estrogen, progesterone, testosterone, and DHEA that may impact mental health.
+• Sex Hormone Testing: Evaluates levels of estrogen, progesterone, testosterone, and DHEA levels that may impact mental health.

 If lab results reveal an underlying medical condition, such as a thyroid disorder, vitamin deficiency, or metabolic imbalance, we will discuss the findings with you and refer you to an appropriate specialist, such as an OB/GYN, endocrinologist, or primary care physician, for further evaluation and treatment.